-Phone calls seem to be on the minds of college coaches recently.
+Figuring out the right way to make effective recruiting phone calls seem to be on the minds of college coaches this time of year.

 Forward, that is, towards getting a “yes”.
 The yes is what every coach is looking for, and there are definite rules that apply when it comes to putting yourself in the best position to get that thumbs-up from a recruit.

 So with that in mind, here are three really important strategies when it comes to getting a “yes” from a prospect you are recruiting:

 YES STRATEGY #1: Don’t react negatively

 We’ve all sent an email, or said something in haste over the phone, that we wish we could take back.
 Either we’re upset by what we’ve just heard, or we say something that just doesn’t put us in the best light with a recruit (or their parents) as the recruiting process gets started.

 It doesn’t even have to do anything with recruiting…we’ve all overreacted to something trivial, and wish we could take it all back and start fresh.

 What it means to your recruiting conversation: It’s great to feel passionate about what you’re selling, especially if your school or program has a lot to be proud of.
 But before launching into a feverish sales “rationale” with your teenage prospect or their parents, take a minute to figure out what your prospect really wants.
 Some prospects want security and might be looking to commit early, while others might like the excitement of trying to see how many top tier schools they can have a shot at.
 They might want a challenge, they might want to feel wanted, they might want to know that they will fit into your team dynamic.